DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

-Hydrogen peroxide (H2O2) is now rarely used as a wound cleanser.
+Hydrogen peroxide (H202) is now rarely used as a wound cleanser.

-Octenidine solution is used for superficial skin wounds and should be avoided in the presence of sinus tracts.
+Octenidine solution is used for superficial skin wounds and should be avoided in wounds near the sinus tracts.

-Undecylenamidopropyl betaine is a surfactant (detergent) which effectively removes biofilm and debris and prevents recontamination.
+Undecylenamidopropyl betaine is a surfactant (detergent) that effectively removes biofilm and debris and prevents recontamination.

 DermNet NZ does not provide an online consultation service.
 If you have any concerns with your skin or its treatment, see a dermatologist for advice.